Tin Jedvaj: Bayer Leverkusen

+Loan to Augsburg

-On 20 August 2019, Jedvaj was loaned out to FC Augsburg until the end of 2019–20 season.
+On 20 August 2019, Jedvaj was loaned out to fellow Bundesliga club FC Augsburg until the end of 2019–20 season.
 On 17 December, he scored the second goal in a 3–0 victory over Fortuna Düsseldorf.
 On 16 May 2020, he scored the only goal in a 2–1 defeat to VfL Wolfsburg.
 Upon return to Leverkusen in summer 2020, Jedvaj was completely sidelined by coach Peter Bosz, playing only in the Europa League.

 Lokomotiv Moscow

-On 24 July 2021, Jedvaj signed a four-year-long deal with Russian Premier League club Lokomotiv Moscow.
-He was brought in to replace his compatriot Vedran Ćorluka, who retired from football two months earlier.
+On 24 July 2021, Jedvaj signed a four-year deal with Russian Premier League club Lokomotiv Moscow.
+He was brought in to replace his compatriot Vedran Ćorluka, who had retired from football.
 He made his debut on 6 August as a 46th-minute substitute in the 1–1 league draw with Ufa.
 He scored his first goal for Lokomotiv on 25 October in a 2–1 victory over Sochi.

 Loan to Al Ain

-On 20 December 2022, Jedvaj moved on loan to Al Ain in the United Arab Emirates until 30 June 2023, with an option to buy.
+On 20 December 2022, Jedvaj moved on loan to Al Ain in the United Arab Emirates until the end of the season, with an option to buy.

+Panathinaikos

+On 14 July 2023, Lokomotiv announced that Jedvaj would move to Super League Greece club Panathinaikos on a season-long loan.
+On 28 May 2024, Lokomotiv confirmed that Panathinaikos signed Jedvaj permanently.
+Subsequently, he had signed a new contract with Panathinaikos until 2027.

 International career

 Jedvaj has represented Croatia at various youth levels.
 He made his senior debut at age 18, playing the final 13 minutes in a friendly match against Cyprus on 4 September 2014 at Stadion Aldo Drosina in Pula.
 On 31 May 2016, he was confirmed to be a part of the Croatia squad for UEFA Euro 2016.
 He was selected to start a match against Spain, which Croatia won 2–1.
 In May 2018, he was named in Croatia's preliminary 32-man squad for the 2018 FIFA World Cup in Russia.
 He featured once during the tournament, playing the whole ninety minutes of a 2–1 victory over Iceland.
 Croatia finished the tournament as runners-up to France.
 On 16 November 2018, he scored two goals in a UEFA Nations League group match against Spain, including the winner in a 3–2 victory.
 During Euro 2020 qualifying, Jedvaj played regularly, replacing injured right back Šime Vrsaljko and appearing in five out of eight games.
 However, ahead of Nations League matches against Sweden and Portugal, Jedvaj was dropped from the national team.